Access Law in the Electronic Age

 Harmon then ordered that news reporters “be given access on the same day the petitions are filed except where the filing party is seeking a temporary restraining order or other immediate relief or has properly filed the pleading under seal.”

-During the intervening years, a series of First Amendment rulings have confirmed that the right of access attaches when new complaints are received by the clerk which is when they are filed.
+During the intervening years, a continuum of First Amendment rulings have confirmed that the right of access attaches when new complaints are received by the clerk which is when they are filed.

 CALIFORNIA